perladvent/perldotcom/content/article/passing-by.md

 ## Modifications of variables into subs
-Inside subs, depending the way you get/use arguments, editing the variables won't usually affect the arguments.
+Inside subs, depending on the way you get/use arguments, editing the variables won't usually affect the arguments.
 ```perl
 sub bycopy {
     my $cp = shift; # /!\ copy is done here (not during call) from aliased argument(s)